acenet-arc/cloud_from_a_to_z/_episodes/creating-a-keypair.md

 -rw-r--r--    1 cgeroux  UsersGrp       396 Mar 31 15:12 id_rsa.pub
 ~~~
 {: .output}
 The file permissions are displayed in the far left column.
 Possible file permissions are `r` for read, `w` for write, and `x` for execute.
 You will notice the dashes which indicate unset permissions.
-The first `-` will be a `d` if the item is a directory next followed by the three permissions (rwx) for the user who owns the file (in this case the user `cgeroux`).
-Next are the permissions for the group the file belongs to (in this case `UsersGrp` users and files can belong to groups) and finally the permissions for everyone else.
+The first `-` will be a `d` if the item is a directory, followed by the three permissions (rwx) for the user who owns the file (in this case the user `cgeroux`).
+Next are the permissions for the group the file belongs to (in this case `UsersGrp`) and finally the permissions for everyone else.
 In this case you can see that the private key `id_rsa` is actually readable by any user on this computer.
 Since you should keep your private key private it is good practise to set the permissions on this file to be readable only by the owner of the file.
 This can be done using the `chmod` command.
 ~~~
 $ chmod og-r ~/.ssh/id_rsa
 ~~~
 {: .bash}
-The above command will remove (`-`) read (`r`) permissions for others (`o`) and members of the file's group (`g`).
+The above command will remove (`-`) read (`r`) permissions for others (`o`) and users who are members of the file's group (`g`).
 You can also specify changes in permissions for the user which owns the file with `u` and add permissions by using a `+` instead of the `-` as well as specify multiple permissions at once (e.g. `chmod u+rwx <file-name>`).

 Issuing the `ls` command again shows the changes to the permissions.
 ~~~